-Mostly metrics is a collection of posts on how to make the trains run on time.
+Mostly metrics is a weekly business newsletter about finance and business models.
 It’s a collection of things I’ve learned and thought about in the trenches as an operator.
-It’s all the stuff I wish I learned earlier in my career, both from experience and from copying people smarter than myself.
+It’s meant to serve as a playbook of sorts for the stuff I wish I learned earlier in my career, both from experience and from copying people smarter than myself.

 Behind the Keyboard